sarah-techwriter/sarah-techwriter/README.md

 # Hi!
 I'm Sarah 🌐

 A technical writer specializing in AI platform documentation and user-focused content.
-I transform complex features into clear, actionable guides that help users succeed and reduce support overhead.
+I transform complex features into clear, actionable guides that help users succeed and accelerate productivity.

 > "_I journal for me, I write docs for others_" 💕